Saving for a home loan: what are ‘genuine savings’?

 • Pay off any personal loans: Lenders consider personal loans and car loans forms of debt.

 • Cancel unused cards: Get rid of any club memberships you don’t use.
 The same goes for old credit cards.
 With Hannah TattersallThis information in this article is general only and does not take into account your individual circumstances.
 It should not be relied upon to make any financial decisions.
-UNO can’t make a recommendation until we complete an assessment of your requirements and objectives and your financial position.
-Interest rates, and other product information included in this article, are subject to change at any time at the complete discretion of each lender.
+UNO can’t make a recommendation until we complete an assessment of your requirements and objectives and your financial position. interest rates, and other product information included in this article, are subject to change at any time at the complete discretion of each lender.

 Book Call Now